javalent/initiative-tracker/README.md

 #### Name

 The name of the encounter, which will be displayed both in Preview mode as well as in the Initiative Tracker when the encounter is launched.

+#### Party

+The `party` parameter specifies what party to use for this encounter. **If a default party is set in settings, it will be used if this parameter is not provided.**

+This parameter _always_ takes precendence over the `players` parameter.

 #### Players